Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Learning from demonstration (LfD) bootstraps the process of learning new skills by utilising demonstrations.
-This is particularly useful in the context of robot learning and object manipulation where sample efficiency is central.
-One established way of bootstrapping skill learning via demonstrations is to extract a reward function from demonstrations that the robot can then use to learn a policy that matches the demonstrated skill.
-This enables the effective compression of complex skills and enables the robot to learn policies for various task-settings and environments.
+Learning from demonstration (LfD) bootstraps the process of learning new skills by utilising expert's knowledge.
+This is particularly useful for robot learning and object manipulation where sample efficiency is central.
+One established way of skill learning via demonstrations is to first infer the expert's intent through extracting a reward function that the robot can then use to learn a policy that matches the demonstrated skill.
+This enables the effective compression of complex skills and enables the robot to learn successful policies for various task-settings and environments.
+This can be useful for example when there is an insufficient number of demonstrations to recover the task distribution and therefore the policy directly as alternatively done by behaviour cloning \cite{osa2018algorithmic}.